-Control windows and applications right from your trackpad with intuitive two-finger swipe, pinch, tap and hold gestures.
+Control windows and applications right from your trackpad with intuitive swipe, pinch, tap and hold gestures.

 Swish features 28 easy-to-use titlebar, dock and menubar gestures that will supercharge your workflow and make you a trackpad power user.

 Every detail is carefully designed to make it feel truly native to macOS.

 No need to aim for tiny buttons.